OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/solvers/nonlinear/newton.rst

 **err_on_maxiter**

   If you set this to True, then when the solver hits the iteration limit without meeting the tolerance criteria, it will raise an AnalysisError exception.
-This is mainly important when coupled with a higher level solver or driver (e.g., `pyOptSparseDriver`)that can handle the AnalysisError by adapting the stepsize and retrying.
+This is mainly important when coupled with a higher-level solver or driver (e.g., `pyOptSparseDriver`)that can handle the AnalysisError by adapting the stepsize and retrying.

   .. embed-test::